tolani007/ghana-cocoa-sustainability/README.md

 > I analyzed crop and climate data and uncovered a $20M mistake.
 Here’s how Ghana’s cocoa farmers beat the odds — in 3 charts.

 ## 📌 Goal
-Use open-source climate and yield data to explore how Ghanaian cocoa farming can inspire sustainable agri-tech practices.
+I want to use open-source climate and yield data to explore how Ghanaian cocoa farming can inspire sustainable agri-tech practices.

 ## 🗂️ Project Status
 ✅ Data collection done